Air Business Travel

 (g) Subject to the applicable regulations, Passengers are advised not to carry any medication in their checked Baggage.

 (a) The Free Baggage Allowance corresponds to carriage in the hold of a quantity of Baggage per

 Passenger limited by number and/or weight and/or dimensions, determined on the basis of the destination and the Fare paid, and appearing on the Ticket.

 (b) Passengers may travel with Checked Baggage that exceeds the Free Baggage Allowance, subject to payment of a surcharge.
-The conditions relating to this surcharge are available from the Carrier and its Authorized Agents and on the AFRIJET Website.
+The conditions relating to this surcharge are available from the Carrier and its Authorized Agents and on the ABC Website.

 (c) In all cases, Checked Baggage may not exceed a maximum weight per Passenger.
-Information relating to this maximum weight is available from the Carrier and its Authorized Agents and on the AFRIJET Website.
+Information relating to this maximum weight is available from the Carrier and its Authorized Agents and on the ABC Website.

 10.2.3.
 Special Declaration of Interest

 (a) For all Checked Baggage for which the value exceeds the liability limits defined by the Convention